hamzaPixl/hmounir/content/posts/validation/index.md

 });
 ```

-You can see that we take the `body` from the request wich we are going to use as input for validation.
+You can see that we take the `body` from the request which we are going to use as input for validation.

-We also have this function that we will detail later : `isValid`.
-After the validation we reponde with `It's valid` or not doepending on the case.
+We also have this function that we will detail later: `isValid`.
+After the validation, we respond with `It's valid` or not depending on the case.

 ## Validation